Howard0000/home-assistant-sikom/README.en.md

 The easiest way to install is via HACS.

-1. Go to **HACS > Integrations** in Home Assistant.
+1. Open HACS → Integrations in Home Assistant.
-2. Search for **"Sikom"** and install it.
+2. Search for “Sikom”.
-3. Restart Home Assistant when prompted.
+3. Select the integration and click Install.

-*(If the integration is not yet in the default HACS store, you can add it as a "Custom repository" as described in the HACS documentation).*
+4. Restart Home Assistant if prompted.

 ## Configuration